BackofenLab/GraphClust-2/README.md

   * In the **same local computer**: [http://localhost:8080/](http://localhost:8080)
   * In **any computer with network connection to the host**: [http://HOSTIP:8080]()

-## Registration and Login:
-To have distinct history and workflows the Galaxy server requires each user to register for first access time. **By default anyone with access to the host network can register.
-No registration confirmation email will be sent to the given email.** So you can register with any custom (including non-existent) email address.
-There exist also a default Admin user [described here](https://bgruening.github.io/docker-galaxy-stable/users-passwords.html).
-To change the default authorization settings please refer to the Galaxy Wiki section [Authentication](https://wiki.galaxyproject.org/Develop/Authentication)

-* To register (first time only):
-    * On top right of the panel goto **User→Register**
-    * Provide a custom email address and password, confirm your password and enter a public name

-* To login:
-    * On top right of the panel goto **User→Login**
-    * Provide your registered email address and password

 ## Help
 ### Interactive tours